ethanopp/fitly/README.md

 run the app.

-### Run Dev App
+### Run Your App Locally (Dev App)

 Installing this package into your virtualenv will result into the development executable being installed into your path when the virtualenv is activated.
 This command invokes your Dash app's `run_server` method, which in turn uses the Flask development server to run your app.
-The command is invoked as follows, with `proj_slug` being replaced by the value provided for this cookiecutter parameter.
+The command is invoked as follows:

-    $ run-project_slug-dev
+    $ run-fitly-dev

 The script takes a couple of arguments optional parameters, which you can discover with the `--help` flag.
 You may need to set the port using the `--port`